radixdlt/radixdlt-ledger-app/README.md

    ```bash
    pip install conan
    ```

+- Before running the `make` commands below, run:

+  `pip install virtualenv`

+  `virtualenv ledger`

+  `source ledger/bin/activate`

+  `pip install ledgerblue`

+- If you want to build using docker, make sure you do -not- have `BOLOS_SDK` env variable set.

 > ⚠️ Some IDEs may not use the same python interpreter or virtual enviroment as the one you used when running `pip`.
 If you see conan is not found, check that you installed the package in the same interpreter as the one that launches `cmake`.